syncthing/docs/specs/bep-v1.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 :Bit 31 ("F", Forget): is set to notify that the file that was previously
-    advertised is no longer available (atleast as a temporary file).
+    advertised is no longer available (at least as a temporary file).

 The **Name** field defines the file name from the global index for which this update is being sent.